indianbread/quorum_2_web_app/README.md

 [![build status](https://badge.buildkite.com/215ec3dec3e4f9032f29960909974004c6a6345ee9b97e3df2.svg?branch=master&theme=00aa65,ce2554,2b74df,8241aa,fff,fff)](https://buildkite.com/myob/nhan-frameworkless-web-app)

 ## Overview
 This application is a basic REST API which fulfils the requirements of the [Frameworkless Basic Web Application kata](https://github.com/MYOB-Technology/General_Developer/tree/main/katas/kata-frameworkless-basic-web-application).
-It is containerized using Docker and the image is hosted using Amazon Web Services' Elastic Container Service.
+It is containerized using Docker and the image is hosted using Amazon Web Services' Elastic Container Registry.
 The application was deployed using Jupiter.

 ## Usage